EDUCATION

 1. Drive personalized conversations

-An higher education CRM will track all the activities a student undertakes while applying to your university.
-The pages they browse, the forms they leave half-finished, or the videos they view–all of this will be tracked.
-This goldmine of information can help your counselors drive more personalized conversations and you can also set up triggers to send out messages.
+A higher education CRM will track all the activities a student undertakes while applying to your university.
+The pages they browse, the forms they leave half-finished, or the videos they view–everything will be tracked.
+This goldmine of information can help your counselors drive more personalized conversations, and you can also set up triggers to send out messages.

 2. Make timely interventions

 If your counselor can get notified that a student is browsing through the financial aid section and make a call explaining the various options they have, the student will be more receptive to that information.
-Like I mentioned earlier, if you share information that the student is actually looking for, they will be more loyal towards you.
+As mentioned earlier, if you share information that the student is looking for, they will be more loyal to you.

-Through technology we can give every student a checklist to prepare for the next stage.
-It allows you reach out to the student at a timely manner.
-And we were able to do this with the help of LeadSquared.
+With technology, we can give every student a checklist to prepare for the next stage.
+It allows us to reach out to students in a timely manner.
+And we are able to do this with the help of LeadSquared.

 3. Have data-driven insights

-Creating a journey map is a whole lot of learning, unlearning, and relearning.
-With the help of an Higher Education CRM, you get to learn more about the application, unlearn the unnecessary steps causing friction, and relearn which steps to remove or improve during the entire journey.
+Creating a student journey map is a whole lot of learning, unlearning, and relearning.
+With the help of a higher education CRM, you get to learn more about the applicant, unlearn the unnecessary steps causing friction, and relearn what steps to remove or improve during the entire journey.
 And the whole process is driven by data and insights.

 4. Help train counselors